-A number of other region-based parameters make the Region inspector an important go-to location for MIDI sequencing in Logic Pro.
-Smooth out the most jittery performance by adjusting the Dynamics and Velocity settings.
-Convert a legato performance into a staccato one or vice versa, using Gate Time.
+A number of other region-based parameters make the Region inspector an important go-to location for MIDI sequencing in Logic Pro X. Smooth out the most jittery performance by adjusting the Dynamics and Velocity settings.
+Convert a legato performance into a staccato one, or vice versa, using Gate Time.
 You can even push or pull the timing of an entire region with the Delay parameter.
-Classic features like these make Logic Pro a powerhouse when it comes to composing with MIDI.
+Classic features like these make Logic Pro X a powerhouse when it comes to composing with MIDI.

 Another powerful tool in the MIDI processing arsenal is the MIDI Transform window.
 It transforms MIDI events — based on conditions, operations and values you choose — into different types of events or events with different values.

 At the heart of Logic Pro X is a robust mixing console.
 It supports 255 audio tracks, 255 software instrument tracks, 255 auxiliary channels and a nearly unlimited number of MIDI tracks.
 And there are eight effect sends and 15 audio plug-in slots per channel.
 So it’s more than ready to tackle even the most ambitious projects.